sisl/JointDemandForecasting/README.md

 # JointDemandForecasting.py
-A framework for calibrating probabilistic time-series models
+A framework for multi-step probabilistic time-series/demand forecasting models

 ## File stucture
 - `JointDemandForecasting` contains the source code for the package